JashanKishore/simple-counter/README.md

 Here's what you can do with SimpleCounter:

 ### Increment and Decrement
-- **Increment**: Increase the counter by a customizable value.
+- **Increment**: Increase the counter by a customisable value.
-- **Decrement**: Decrease the counter by a customizable value.
+- **Decrement**: Decrease the counter by a customisable value.

 ### Reset Counter
 - **Reset**: Set the counter back to zero with a confirmation alert.

 ### Custom Increment Value
-- **Customize Increment**: Set a custom increment value in the settings menu.
+- **Customise Increment**: Set a custom increment value in the settings menu.

 ### History Log
 - **History Log**: View a log of all counter changes, including increments, decrements, and resets, with timestamps.